microsoft/sqldev/pages/php/rhel/az/az-php-rhel-1.md

 To install PHP on Red Hat 7, run the following:

-> To install PHP 7.2 or 7.3, replace `remi-php74` with `remi-php72` or `remi-php73` respectively in the following commands.
+> To install PHP 7.4 or 7.3, replace `remi-php80` with `remi-php74` or `remi-php73` respectively in the following commands.

 ```terminal
     sudo su